dkharrat/NexusDialog/README.md

         }
     }

+For more examples, browse the [samples](http://github.com/dkharrat/nexusdialog/samples) directory.

 Features
 --------
-NexusDialog supports many built-in fields for your form, like textboxes, date pickers, spinners, etc. The framework is also designed to be extensible so that you can easily add custom form elements if needed.
+NexusDialog supports many built-in fields for your form, like text boxes, date pickers, spinners, etc. The framework is also designed to be extensible so that you can easily add custom form elements if needed.
 Contributions are also welcome!
-If you've implemented a custom control is useful, pull requests are welcome and appreciated!
+If you've implemented a custom control that is useful, pull requests are welcome and appreciated!
 Currently, the following form elements are supported:

 * **EditTextController**: EditText view that allows for free-form text input.
 * **DatePickerController**: Displays a date picker to allow choosing a specific date
 * **SelectionController**: Displays a spinner with a list of item to select from
-* **SearchableSelectionController**: Displays a list of items to select from, with the ability to search the list and also allow free-form text.
+* **SearchableSelectionController**: Displays a (typically large) list of items to select from, with the ability to search the list and also allow free-form text.

 Apps Using NexusData
 --------------------
 Do you have an app that's utilizing NexusData?
-Let me know and I'll add a link to it here!
+[Let me know](mailto:dkharrat@gmail.com) and I'll add a link to it here!

 Planned Features
 ----------------